MicroFocus/data-protector-uic-plugin-archetype/README.md

-# Maven Archetype for Micro Focus Data Protector UIC Plugin
+# Maven Archetype for Opentext Data Protector UIC Plugin

 This project is a [Maven Archetype](https://maven.apache.org/archetype/) project that can be used to create the skeleton project structure and stub files for the development of *UIC plugin* for *Micro Focus Data Protector*.